“If what you desire is a robotic, static thinker – train them. If you’re seeking innovative, critical thinkers – develop them.” ~ Mike Myatt, Forbes

 - Conflict Resolution

 How can you provide knowledge and skills to your leaders and future leaders?

 The good news is that you don’t have to send them all to an expensive, three-day offsite workshop.
-Instead, enroll your leadership team in the online, on-demand course, Emotional Intelligence for a Compassionate World.
-Discounts are available for teams/groups.
+Instead, you can purchase a self-paced workbook containing the same information, Emotional Intelligence for a Compassionate World: Workbook for Enhancing Emotional Intelligence Skills.